Progressive download: HTTP progressive download versus streaming media

-The end user experience is similar to streaming media, however the file is downloaded to a physical drive on the end user's device; the file is typically stored in the temporary directory of the associated web browser if the medium was embedded into a web page or is diverted to a storage directory that is set in the preferences of the media player used for playback.
+The end user experience is similar to streaming media; however, the file is downloaded to a physical drive on the end user's device.
+It is typically stored in the temporary directory of the associated web browser if the medium was embedded in a web page or is diverted to a storage directory that is set in the preferences of the media player used for playback.
 The file will stutter or stop playback if the rate of playback exceeds the rate at which the file is downloaded.
 The file will begin to play again after further download.

 This fast start playback is the result of moving the meta data from the end of the digital media file to the front, this move of the meta data gave the media player all the information it required to begin playback as the file was still being downloaded.
 Prior to that change, the meta data summary was located at the end of a media file and the entire file would need to be downloaded in order for the meta data to be read and the player begin playback.

 HTTP Pseudo-streaming (or progressive download), similar to streaming media or HTTP Live Streaming, also supports adaptive bitrate streaming.
 The disadvantage of HTTP Pseudo-streaming over streaming media is reduced security, since HTTP is easier to sniff compared to RTMP, along with long loading times when seeking larger videos.

 Optimization for HTTP Pseudo-streaming

 The MP4 files consist of chunks of data, called atoms.
-These atoms stores information like subtitles, etc. The special atom, called moov atom is responsible for storing information regarding how to play the video like dimensions, frames per second and such which is important to begin playing a video on HTML5 Video player.
-But atoms can appear in any order, so web servers like Nginx spends some CPU, memory and disk I/O to find the moov atom so that HTML5 Video based clients can start playing the video.
-To optimize for HTTP Pseudo-streaming, it's important to move the moov atom to the beginning, so that web servers like Nginx optimize for faster pseudo-streaming resulting in playing of playbacks without having to wait for the entire file to be arrived or scanned.
+These atoms stores information like subtitles, etc. The special atom, called moov atom is responsible for storing information regarding how to play the video like dimensions, frames per second and such which is important to begin playing a video on HTML video player.
+But atoms can appear in any order, so web servers like Nginx spends some CPU, memory and disk I/O to find the moov atom so that HTML video based clients can start playing the video.
+To optimize for HTTP Pseudo-streaming, it's important to move the moov atom to the beginning, so that web servers like Nginx optimize for faster pseudo-streaming resulting in playing of playbacks without having to wait for the entire file to arrive or to be scanned.